What is lime Mortar?

-Lime mortar is ancient Indians first used mortar for temples, forts and historic structures.
+1. Lime mortar is ancient Indians first used mortar for temples, forts and historic structure

 Hydraulic Lime Mortar: